 Few people like it when areas of their life change without their opinion.
 We have words for it:

-While that’s not what necessarily exactly happens in an SMS program, when employees feel that-
+That’s not what necessarily happens in aviation SMS.
+Yet when employees feel that-

 -they tend to feel oppressed and powerless, which are common ingredients for apathy.

 What’s especially unfortunate about this is that the same employees who don’t care about the aviation SMS (because they don’t feel involved) would otherwise be invested in the SMS if they were involved.

 Finding creative ways to involve employees in the process of change and safety policy creation is a fantastic aviation SMS promotional tool.

 3 – Don’t See Results in Timely Manner